pytorch/vision/docs/source/prototype_models/resnet.rst

 --------------

 The following model builders can be used to instanciate a ResNet model, with or without pre-trained weights.
-All the model buidlers internally rely on the ``torchvision.models.resnet.ResNet`` base class.
+All the model builders internally rely on the ``torchvision.models.resnet.ResNet`` base class.
 Please refer to the `source code
 <https://github.com/pytorch/vision/blob/main/torchvision/models/resnet.py>`_ for